aditiverma-07/cakeo-clock-website/README.md

 # 🎂 Cake O' Clock

 An aesthetic and modern cake business website designed for showcasing delicious homemade cakes with a premium user experience.
-Built with a clean UI, smooth animations, and mobile-responsive design.
+Built with a clean and aesthetic UI, smooth animations, and mobile-responsive design.

 ---